Frequently Asked Questions

 How do I set up an appointment for myself or my child?

 After reading through the bios on the website pick the therapist that you feel would be the best fit for you or your child.
-Call the office at 908-363-5535 to set up a free consultation.
+Call the office at 908-363-5535 to speak with our Intake Coordinator Amy to set up a free consultation.
 We look forward to speaking with you!

 What if I need to cancel a scheduled appointment?